Speech-to-speech models

 Configuring input / output language

-Real-time models lack explicit configuration for input / output language.
+Speech-to-speech models lack explicit configuration for input / output language.
 Instead you should include relevant instructions in your agent’s prompt.

 For example: